conan-io/tribe/README.md

    [template in the design folder](design/_TEMPLATE.md).
 Name the file `###-rfc-title.md` (do not assign a number yet).

-   If this is affecting only one part of existing proposal, open the pull-request modifying that file.
+   If this is affecting only one part of the existing proposal, open the pull-request modifying that file.

  * The tribe will be notified about the new proposal or modification.

- * Discussion will be hold in the pull-request itself.
-Use Github provided features to share your comments and concerns (suggestions, pull-requests reviews, reactions,...), or even open a pull-request to the origin branch to propose enhacements over existing commits.
+ * Discussion will be held in the pull-request itself.
+Use Github provided features to share your comments and concerns (suggestions, pull-requests reviews, reactions,...), or even open a pull-request to the origin branch to propose enhancements over existing commits.

  * Attention should focus on existing proposals before moving to new ones.
 We expect to move forward each proposal after one week if there is enough feedback, being it